 The United States pioneered the development of the CAR-T industry.
 However, by the middle of the 2010s, China had learned quickly and was catching up to the United States.
 Principally, the key drivers can be attributed to the Chinese government’s support for the development of a CGT ecosystem comprised of biotech companies, academics, healthcare providers, investors, and the government.
-Following the prioritisation of biotechnology in the thirteenth five-year plan, the Chinese government emphasised its strategy to accelerate the innovation and development of biotech industries, including cell therapy.
+Following the prioritization of biotechnology in the thirteenth five-year plan, the Chinese government emphasized its strategy to accelerate the innovation and development of biotech industries, including cell therapy.
 In addition, pertinent ministries have issued encouraging acting regulations.

 After the publication of Opinions of the State Council on Reform of the System of Evaluation, Review, and Approval of Drugs and Medical Devices in 2015, the capital market also became active.
 At a compound annual growth rate of 45%, Chinese cell-therapy companies raised approximately USD 2.4 billion in funding between 2018 and 2021.

 The number of CAR-T therapy trials in China surpassed those in the United States by 2018 as a result of this thriving ecosystem.
 As of June 2022, Chinese companies have conducted 342 clinical CAR-T trials.
 Malignancies of the B lineage were among the most prevalent manifestations.
 Two CAR-T products have commercial applications, Yescarta in June 2021 and Relma-cel in September 2021, among numerous drug candidates.